stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-4.md

 ![](/images/03_adknowva_theproblems_01.png)

 Each client request many amounts of advertisements to adKnowva.
-They has a lack of managing profit system also has been difficult to control adding advertisements on each part of the devices or applications.
+They have a lack of managing profit system also has been difficult to control adding advertisements on each part of the devices or applications.

 ![](/images/empty_150.png)